MicrosoftDocs/appcenter-docs/docs/distribution/codepush/vsts-extension.md

 The Azure DevOps CodePush extension can reduce the effort needed to keep your dev/alpha/beta/etc. deployments up to date by pushing changes to the configured source control branches.
 Your automated build takes care of the rest, meaning there's no need to manually release, promote, or rollout from the App Center CLI.

 These tasks can be used with either Azure DevOps or TFS 2015 Update 2 and are intended to work with any Cordova or React Native project.
-Additionally, the tasks can be paired nicely with the [Cordova Command task](https://marketplace.visualstudio.com/items/ms-vsclient.cordova-extension) and/or the [React Native Bundle task](https://marketplace.visualstudio.com/items?itemName=ms-vsclient.react-native-extension), which allow you to easily "prepare" the platform-specific assets that can be subsequently released to CodePush.
+Additionally, the tasks can be paired nicely with the [Cordova Command task](https://marketplace.visualstudio.com/items/ms-vsclient.cordova-extension) and/or the [React Native Bundle task](https://marketplace.visualstudio.com/items?itemName=ms-vsclient.react-native-extension), which allow you to easily "prepare" the platform-specific assets that can be later released to CodePush.

 ![CodePush Task + Cordova](images/vsts1.png)